barronbytes/Learning-to-Code/Data-Science/EDA/Weather Analysis/README.md

 | -0.7 | Strongly Negative |
 | -1 | Perfectly Negative |

-## Data Dictionary

-Column descriptions for datasets:

-**data/weather/weather_data**

-This dataset describes yearly weather outcomes for the coffee-growing months of Minas Gerais.
-Only weather data from January through May is considered.

-* year: Year on which metrics were calculated.
-* rain_max: Average maximum millimeters of rain.
-* temp_avg: Average temperature in celsius.
-* temp_max: Average maximum temperature in celsius.
-* temp_min: Average minimum temperature in celsius.
-* hum_max: Average maximum humidity in percentage.
-* hum_min: Average minimum humidity in percentage.
-* wind_max: Average maximum wind speed in meters per second.
-* wind_avg: Average wind speed in meters per second.
-* subdivision: Name of Brazilian sub-division (all should be Minais Gerais)

-**data/crop/coffee_output**

-This dataset describes yearly features related to the coffee harvest that begins in June and ends in September in Minas Gerais.

-* country: Country where harvest occurs (all should be Brazil).
-* subdivision: Name of sub-division (all should be Minais Gerais)
-* type: Type of coffee bean
-* 60kgs_bag: 60 kg bags of coffee beans harvested (million bags)
-* year: Year of harvest
-* nonbearing_trees: Amount of nonbearing coffee trees (million trees)
-* bearing_trees: Amount of bearing coffee trees (million trees)
-* nonbear_hectares: Hectares of nonbearing coffee trees (thousand hectares)
-* bearing_hectares_per_hectare: Average number of bearing trees per hectare
-* nonbearing_trees_per_hectare: Average number of non-bearing trees per hectare

 ## Jupyter Notebooks

 There are three Jupyter notebooks with EDA findings: